Why I Marched (or, How to Choose Curiosity Over Fear)

 We eventually started to march.
 Well, we thought we were, anyway.
 We walked in the same direction as the crowd.
 Slowly, muddily, a little blindly without knowing what was beyond the hill in front of us.
 We tried to stay in the sun, and we tried to stay together.
 As we crested the hill, we saw a small valley holding a sea of marchers.

-I swallowed the warm anxiety trickle in my throat, and turned to an older couple standing behind me.
+I swallowed the warm anxiety rising in my throat and turned to an older couple standing behind me.
 I thrust my big sweaty paw in their hands and introduced myself.
 I immediately forgot their names, obviously, but asked if they lived close by.
 About an hour away.
 I told them where I was from.
 Their faces lit up in unison that I would come from so far away.
-"Well, it's an easy 3 hours."
+"Well, it's an easy three hours."
 I disclaimed myself.
 They asked and I told them why I was there, "I've never been to a march, and I was really curious.
 Plus, I'm trying to do things that are out of my comfort zone."
 They smiled and said that was great.

 They were there because it didn't feel right enjoying the protections and freedoms they have when other people are so repressed.

 It eventually became known that the march was being halted because of the amount of people that showed up.
 I've never been so pumped about something being canceled in all my life.
 So many people came that they actually stopped the flow of traffic.
 That's something.
 Even if this march wasn't your particular brand of whiskey, you have to admit that when 60,000 people are projected but over 200,000 people actually come...it's pretty impressive.